Arshile Gorky

-Arshile Gorky (/ˈɑrʃiːl ˈɡɔrki/ AR-sheel-_-GOR-kee; born Vostanik Manoug Adoian, Ոստանիկ Մանուկ Ատոյեան; April 15, 1904 – July 21, 1948) was an Armenian-American painter who had a seminal influence on Abstract Expressionism.
-He spent the last years of his life as a national of the United States.
-Along with Mark Rothko, Jackson Pollock and Willem de Kooning, Gorky has been hailed as one of the most powerful American painters of the 20th century.
-The suffering and loss he experienced in the Armenian genocide had crucial influence on Gorky's development as an artist.
+Arshile Gorky (/ˈɑrʃiːl ˈɡɔrki/ AR-sheel-_-GOR-kee; born Vostanik Manoug Adoian, Ոստանիկ Մանուկ Ատոյեան; April 15, 1904 – July 21, 1948) was an Armenian-American painter.
+At first influenced by Impressionism and Post-Impressionism, Gorky's later work presaged and exerted a seminal influence on abstract expressionism.
+Along with Mark Rothko, Jackson Pollock, and Willem de Kooning, Gorky has been hailed as one of the most powerful American painters of the 20th century.
+Gorky's experience as a survivor of the Armenian genocide had a crucial influence on his work.

 Early life

-Vostanik Adoian was born in the village of Khorgom (today's Dilkaya), situated on the shores of Lake Van in the Ottoman Empire (modern-day Turkey).
+Vostanik Adoian was born in the village of Khorgom, situated on the shores of Lake Van in the Ottoman Empire (modern-day Turkey).
 His birthdate is often cited as April 15, 1904, but the year might have been 1902 or 1903.
 Toward the end of his life, he was particularly vague about his date of birth, changing it from year to year.

 In 1908, his father emigrated to the United States to avoid the draft, leaving his family behind in the town of Van.
+In 1915, Gorky fled Van amidst the Armenian genocide and escaped with his mother and three sisters into Russian-controlled territory.
+In the aftermath of the genocide, his mother died of starvation in Yerevan in 1919.
+Arriving in America in 1920, at the age of 16, Gorky was reunited with his father, but they never grew close.
 He settled in Providence, Rhode Island.

 Arshile Gorky's The Artist and His Mother (c.
 1926–1936), Whitney Museum of American Art, New York City.

-In 1915, he fled Lake Van during the Armenian genocide and escaped with his mother and three sisters into Russian-controlled territory.
-In the aftermath of the genocide, his mother died of starvation in Yerevan in 1919.
-Arriving in America in 1920, at the age of 16, he was reunited with his father, but they never grew close.

-In the process of reinventing his identity, he changed his name to "Arshile Gorky", claiming to be a Georgian noble (taking the Georgian name Arshile/Archil), and even telling people he was a relative of the Russian writer Maxim Gorky.
+In the process of reinventing his identity, he changed his name to "Arshile Gorky", declaring to be a Georgian noble (taking the Georgian name Arshile/Archil), and even telling people that he was a relative of the Russian writer Maxim Gorky.